AdobeDocs/experience-platform.en/help/sandboxes/ui/sharing-packages-across-orgs.md

 description: Learn how to use Sandbox Tooling in Adobe Experience Platform to share packages across different organizations.
 badge: Beta
 ---
-# Share packages across different organizations using Sandbox Tooling
+# Share packages across organizations using Sandbox Tooling

 >[!NOTE]
 >